Refer & Earn

 It is safe to say that the leadership bench sits at the heart of Strategic Management and everything else that goes around in your organization.

 I hope that this article briefed you well on the link between Strategic Management and Leadership.
-If you are someone who is looking forward to learning more about Leadership or is willing to do an executive course in Strategy and Management,the Executive Development Programme in Strategic Management by IIM Kashipur.
+If you are someone who is looking forward to learning more about Leadership or is willing to do an executive course in Strategy and Management, check out the Executive Development Programme in Strategic Management by IIM Kashipur.